KhaledMahmud-Sheridan/CMI-Rogers-AV/README.md

 # CMI-Rogers-AV
-Apps, Codes, Documents from CMI-Rogers research on Autonomous Vehicles
+Apps, Programs, Documents from CMI-Rogers research on Autonomous Vehicles.